 LaTwyla is a graduate of Washington and Jefferson College (Washington, PA) and most recently worked at The Campaign Workshop where she consulted on political and issue campaigns for almost 2 years.
 Her work was focused on direct mail, research, and digital programs for various clients across the United States.

-LaTwyla lives in Washington, DC where she enjoys collecting vinyl records, trying new restaurants, and travelling.
+LaTwyla lives in Washington, DC where she enjoys collecting vinyl records, trying new restaurants, and traveling.

 Ashleigh Crocker grew up in Charlottesville and caught the political bug for the first time in 2005, when she first volunteered for Tim Kaine’s campaign for governor as a high school student.
 Since then, she has worked on a number of federal, state and, local campaigns, including both of Tom Perriello’s campaigns for Congress in 2008 and 2010.